Conley conjecture: Background

-In dynamical systems one would like to understand the distribution of fixed points or periodic points.
-A periodic point of a Hamiltonian diffeomorphism $\phi$ (of periodic $k$) is a point $x \in M$ such that $\phi^k(x) = x$.
+In dynamical systems, one would like to understand the distribution of fixed points or periodic points.
+A periodic point of a Hamiltonian diffeomorphism $\phi$ (of period $k$) is a point $x \in M$ such that $\phi^k(x) = x$.
 A feature of Hamiltonian dynamics is that Hamiltonian diffeomorphisms tend to have infinitely many periodic points.
 Conley first made such a conjecture for the case that $M$ is a torus.
 (Note: Charles Conley, Lecture at University of Wisconsin, April 6, 1984.)

 The Conley conjecture is false in many simple cases.
 For example, a rotation of a round sphere $S^2$ by an angle equal to an irrational multiple of $\pi$, which is a Hamiltonian diffeomorphism, has only 2 geometrically different periodic points.
-On the other hand, it is proved for various types of symplectic manifolds.
+On the other hand, it has been proved for various types of symplectic manifolds.

 History of studies

 The Conley conjecture was proved by Franks and Handel for surfaces with positive genus.
 The case of higher dimensional torus was proved by Hingston.
 Hingston's proof inspired the proof of Ginzburg of the Conley conjecture for symplectically aspherical manifolds.
-Later Ginzburg--Gurel and Hein proved the Conley conjecture for manifolds whose first Chern class vanishes on spherical classes.
+Later, Ginzburg--Gurel and Hein proved the Conley conjecture for manifolds whose first Chern class vanishes on spherical classes.
 Finally, Ginzburg--Gurel proved the Conley conjecture for negatively monotone symplectic manifolds.